amilajack/startups-101/README.md

-# vc-list
+# startup-101

-A list of VC firms and angels
+A one-stop-shop for founder resources

 **Goal**